mdekrey/GitAutomation/readme.md

 [![Docker Stars](https://img.shields.io/docker/pulls/gitautomation/web.svg)](https://hub.docker.com/u/gitautomation/)

 This is an automation project for [Scaled Git Flow](https://medium.com/@matt.dekrey/a-better-git-branching-model-b3bc8b73e472).
 This currently a work in progress, as is noted by the Issues list, but will work for a minimal set of use-cases.
-However, it isn't recommended for production yet, as there is no security to actually connect to the web-hooks.

 ## Prerequisites

 You need docker for your operating system.
 That's it!

-## Notices
-The default configuration uses no password for PostgreSQL.
-Because there is no persistence when using the default docker-compose files, this is acceptable for dev purposes; however, you will want to make sure you specify a password in your PostgreSQL connection string and for your database when you set up a production instance.

 # Running GitAutomation
 Currently, we're still in a pre-release mode; I think it could be sufficiently considered in an "alpha" state, though it is quite stable!